 As carnivores and alpha predators, they are at the top of the food chain for a reason.
 These humongous sea creatures prey on other sea creatures’ meat, which alone suggests that they have strong, incredibly sharp teeth.
 Great white sharks are also attributed to almost 50% of shark attacks on humans around the globe.
 So, how sharp and strong are their teeth?

-What Do Great White Shark Teeth Look Like?
+What Does a Great White Shark Tooth Look Like?

-Great white sharks have more than 300 serrated, triangular, razor-sharp teeth that are built and purposely designed to pierce through flesh and tear them apart.
+A great white shark tooth is extremely sharp, and they have more than 300 serrated, triangular, razor-sharp teeth that are built and purposely designed to pierce through flesh and tear them apart.